ofbodur/Bodur_and_Rey_EGU_SE_2019_Files/README.md

 ## Post-Processing

-The output files are in HDF5 format and one can visualize the output by opening the following file in Paraview:
+The output files are in HDF5 format and one can visualize the output by opening the following file in ParaView:

 	XDMF.temporalFields.xmf